Pacemaker implantation for safe and reliable heart rhythm control.

 Pacemaker Implantation

 A pacemaker is a small medical device that helps regulate the heartbeat.
 It is implanted under the skin of the chest and connected to the heart with thin wires called leads.
-The pacemaker sends gentle electrical signals to keep the heart beating at a normal, steady rate, especially when it becomes too slow or irregular.

 Why is a Pacemaker Needed?